Dorayaki: Description and history

-In Japanese, dora means "gong" and the name reflects that the original dorayaki was baked (yaki) on a heated gong, the Kyoto-based confectionery Sasaya Iori states, claiming they invented dorayaki at the request of Toji Temple.
+A refers to a Japanese type of "gong" and the name reflects that the original dorayaki was baked/grilled (yaki) on a heated gong, the Kyoto-based confectionery Sasaya Iori states, claiming they invented dorayaki at the request of Toji Temple.
 There is a rumor that it is probably the origin of the name of the sweet.
 Legend has it that the first dorayaki were made when a samurai named Benkei forgot his gong (dora) upon leaving a farmer's home where he was hiding, and the farmer subsequently used the gong to fry the pancakes.

 Azuki bean paste is normally used by itself, but chestnuts and rice cakes are sometimes added.
 There are also dorayaki with amanatto.
 Other varieties include pudding dorayaki, with pudding used instead of azuki bean paste; fruit dorayaki, a dorayaki that uses fruit as the main ingredient; and parfait dorayaki, a hearty dorayaki that looks as if a parfait had been placed inside the dorayaki.